"Exhaust Gas Recirculation" valve..... What is it and why is it fitted?

 As for the 'added benefit of an EGR valve, think logically for a moment about carbon and what happens when you burn it.

-Soot is the inevitable consequence of burning a fossil fuel, so if we can burn it afterwards and convert it into ash, it becomes a less harmful substance if we breathe it in.
+Carbon (Soot) is the inevitable consequence of burning a fossil fuel, so if we can burn it afterwards and convert it into something less harmful, there is an obvious benefit to doing so.
 In essence, that's what a DPF does, but that's a topic for another post.....
 Carbon will burn at temperatures above 400° celcius.
 It's the same principle used in a self-cleaning domestic oven.....

 Now, here's the caveat...
 In my opinion, an EGR valve causes so many issues we're all familiar with.....